 During my time I have tried to visit as many places as possible – something which is pretty easy to do as the MRT (underground) system is so easy to use.
 I’ve been staying in Mong Kok but have also visited Kowloon, Victoria Peak, Kennedy Town, Quarry Bay and many other places.
 There were other places which I would have liked to have seen but I ran out of time.
 Next time hopefully.

 This post is all about my personal photographs which I have taken whilst traveling around Hong Kong.
-These photographs were not the reason I came, that was all about capturing Laura and Aaron’s tea ceremony and amazing celebrations (such a fantastic experience) but I wanted to share them to show the incredible side of Hong Kong which I was unaware of before I landed here a week ago.
+These photographs were not the reason I came, that was all about capturing Laura and Aaron’s tea ceremony and amazing celebrations (such a fantastic experience) as well as their engagement shoot in Hong Kong, but I wanted to share them to show the incredible side of Hong Kong which I was unaware of before I landed here a week ago.

 So before I sit down to edit the wedding celebrations, I wanted to share 30 photographs which I have taken whilst exploring Hong Kong.
 I’ve loved taking these photos and I know I will look back on them, and my time here, with very fond memories.